 If all else fails, you can even ask your professor, “What are you trying to learn about me as a student from this paper?”
 He or she will probably be impressed and hopefully tell you exactly what you need to aim for in your paper.

-The key to getting an A on your paper is giving your professor what he or she wants.
+The key to getting an A on your paper is giving your pro

 2. How long will it take me to write this paper?

 In order to determine the amount of time you will need to spend writing your paper, look at the required length of the paper.
 How many sources will you need?
 How in depth do you need to go into your subject matter?